patricksurry/eastern-front-1941/doc/howitworks.md

 [Lines 3920-4220][EFT18T-3920-4220] build the LV array from the LINARR.
 The variable POTATO (remember I told you I sometimes used funny variable names?) counts which column we are in.
-The Y=register holds the row within the column, and the X-register holds the LINARR index.
+The Y-register holds the row within the column, and the X-register holds the LINARR index.
 The loop searches each column looking for the first populated square.
 When it finds one, the row index of the square is stored in the LV array.
 If it finds no populated square in the column,